Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 *A virtual network is a networking system that allows virtual machines and data centers to connect wirelessly.*

+*A resource group is a container that holds information.
+It organizes and manages different information and their relation to one another*

 In the Microsoft Azure home page select Resource Groups and select create resource group.
 ![Creating The Resource Group](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/ecefe4a5-39d3-44bb-a5a8-ecac8624450e)